-- 1. Organization of Academic Department Chairs serves as a forum for communication between the academic department chairs and others at the university, such as the Faculty Senate, the Academic Council, and the university administration.
+1. Organization of Academic Department Chairs serves as a forum for communication between the academic department chairs and others at the university, such as the Faculty Senate, the Academic Council, and the university administration.
 This organization also provides advice on academic and administrative matters.
-An executive committee composed of a member from each college represents the group between meetings of the membership. - 2.
-Ad Hoc Committees.
+An executive committee composed of a member from each college represents the group between meetings of the membership.

+2. Ad Hoc Committees.
 Ad Hoc Committees may be convened by appropriate university officials or organizations to carry out a SPECIFIC charge.
 Ad Hoc Committees MUST have a definite date by which time their work is completed and the committee disbanded.

-H. Faculty Participation in College Governance
+I. Faculty Participation in College Governance

 In conformity with policy adopted by the Board of Trustees in January, 1981, the faculty of each college or equivalent unit is organized in accordance with bylaws developed by its faculty under guidelines for the governance of academic units.
-Accordingly, college bylaws vary.
-However, certain policies and procedures for faculty participation in college governance must be followed by all Collegiate Faculties.
+Copies of college bylaws are available from the dean's office or the Provost's office.
+Although college bylaws vary, certain policies and procedures for faculty participation in college governance must be followed by all Collegiate Faculties.